a. Announcing the Position/Recruiting:

 4. Search Committee invites applicants to campus for interviews and provides applicants with state regulations regarding travel arrangements, reimbursable expenses information (hotel, airline tickets, travel expenses, settlement form, etc.).

 5. Search Committee sends applicant schedule for visit/interview.
 Makes reference checks before each candidate comes for interview.
 Should also send applicant information about Shepherd University, Shepherdstown, the region, hotels, map of the campus, etc.

 6. Search Committee conducts interviews and completes reference checks as necessary.
 The College dean, after consultation with the Provost, shall either directly or through a designee, discuss salary with each candidate prior to the candidate leaving campus.
 The dean, or the dean’s designee shall, after consultation with the Provost, also discuss any special conditions of employment, e.g., time towards tenure that may be granted to the candidate consistent with University policy.

-7. Search Committee/College Secretary works with the candidates for travel reimbursement, and ensures verification of highest degree earned.
+7. Search Committee/College administrative staff works with the candidates for travel reimbursement, and ensures verification of highest degree earned.

 c.
 After the Interview/Selection:

 (1) The committee determines and recommends all suitable candidates from the finalists brought to campus for an interview.
 The committee sends a memo listing the strengths and weakness of all acceptable candidates to the department chair. (ranked or unranked).

 (2) The department chair recommends suitable candidates from the list of acceptable candidates forwarded by the search committee and brought to campus for an interview.
 The Chair sends along with the committee’s memo, a memo listing the strengths and weakness of all acceptable candidates to the College dean.

 Some departments may choose to vet candidates through a vote at a faculty meeting.
 In those particular instances the department chairs memo should reflect the spirit of the department vote but does not preclude the chair from making a different recommendation.